Sony A9 versus Nikon D500

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+Consistent information on actual sensor performance is available from DXO Mark for most cameras.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the A9 has a notably higher overall DXO score than the D500 (overall score 9 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.9 bits higher color depth, 0.7 EV of lower dynamic range, and 1.4 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Sony A9 (⇒ rgt)||Full Frame||24.0||6000||4000||4K/30p||24.9||13.3||3517||92|

 |Olympus E-M1 II (⇒ lft | rgt)||Four Thirds||20.2||5184||3888||4K/30p||23.7||12.8||1312||80|